CSE237-SP24/project-nadiyah-karim-jalal/README.md

 **We were able to implement the following features during this iteration:**
 - `saveAccountData` Users can create multiple accounts whose information is stored/saved
 - `processingUserSelection` Users should not be able to withdraw and transfer money that they do not have
+- `displayingOptions` Users can perform multiple operations in one session
+- `displayingOptions` User can exit the program

 **We intend to implement the following features by the next iteration(s):**
 - User can access additional information about their account; specifically what type of account it is and its routing number